followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDeferRendering/1 Configuration/animation.md

 <!--fullDescription-->
 You can pass a [configuration object](/Documentation/ApiReference/Common/Object_Structures/animationConfig/) defining the required animation or the name of one of the [registered animations](/Documentation/ApiReference/Common/Utils/animationPresets/).

 Note that you can specify a staggered animation so that content elements with a similar [selector](/Documentation/ApiReference/UI_Widgets/dxDeferRendering/Configuration/#staggerItemSelector) are animated using the specified animation one after another with a specified delay.
-For details, refer to the **Animate Content Rendering** section in the [dxDeferRendering](/Documentation/Guide/UI_Widgets/UI_Widget_Categories/Individual_Widgets/#dxDeferRendering) guide.
+For details, refer to the [Animate the Content Appearance](/Documentation/Guide/Widgets/DeferRendering/Animate_the_Content_Appearance/) article.

 <!--/fullDescription-->